Ashley Whicker Harkrider, Ph.D.

 Physiological Correlates of Auditory Perception

 Dr. Harkrider's research focuses on physiological correlates of auditory perception, including electrophysiological and behavioral discrimination of consonant-vowel stimuli, measurement of Mu suppression during speech perception, relations between auditory efferent activity (acoustic reflexes, OAE suppression) and speech performance in noise, and relations between middle-ear measures, otoacoustic emissions, and auditory thresholds.
-Dr. Harkrider has directed numerous students conducting research projects in these areas (4 theses, 23 doctoral level projects, 2 dissertations, 15 graduate assistantships).
+Dr. Harkrider has directed numerous students conducting research projects in these areas (4 theses, 28 doctoral level projects, 5 dissertations, 20 graduate assistantships).
 She has received several research grants and editorial awards.
-Dr. Harkrider has published research articles in Ear and Hearing, Clinical Neurophysiology, Hearing Research, The Journal of the Acoustical Society of America, The Journal of Speech Language Hearing Research, The Journal of the American Academy of Audiology, and The ASHA Newsletter.
+Dr. Harkrider has published research articles in PLoS One, Developmental Neuropsychology, Ear and Hearing, Clinical Neurophysiology, Hearing Research, The Journal of the Acoustical Society of America, The Journal of Speech Language Hearing Research, The Journal of the American Academy of Audiology, and The ASHA Newsletter.
 In addition, she has presented frequently across the United States at research meetings including The Acoustical Society of America, The Association for Research in Otolaryngology, The American Academy of Audiology, and The American Auditory Society.
 She is an assistant editor for The Journal of the American Academy of Audiology and is a referee for many of the journals and societies named above.
 Recently, she has served as a guest associate editor for The Journal of Speech Language Hearing Research.

 - B.A.
 University of North Carolina, Chapel Hill (1993)